Our entire lives we’ve been told when we become first-time home buyers, we are living the American Dream.

 Where you have to be careful with physician loans is how much you can be qualified to purchase.
 Don’t be surprised if you’re approved to purchase an amount that will be much higher than what you thought you would be approved to buy.
 Again, the lenders know you’re a qualified candidate, and they want your business for as long as possible.

 Physician mortgage loans tend to have higher interest rates versus conventional mortgages.
 You will end up paying more for interest over the life of the loan unless you plan to pay it off early or sell your home.

 Physician mortgage loans can be instrumental in helping you find a way to homeownership.
 But they can also lead you down a path of buying a home you can’t truly afford.
 If you want to make sure you’re not getting in over your head, then you will need to compare several options for mortgages.

-One more aspect of physician mortgages which I can personally attest to is the amount of paperwork and the process.
+One more aspect of physician mortgages that I can personally attest to is the amount of paperwork and the process.
 It’s more rigorous than what I was initially expecting, but in the end, it was worth the additional effort.

-Buying a Home With Conventional Mortgages and PMI
+Conventional Mortgages and PMI

 Another loan option to consider, in addition to the physician mortgage loans, is conventional mortgages.
 Conventional mortgages are the most popular loans provided by lenders, and there are many reasons why they are a popular choice.
 As a matter of fact, 74% of all the loans issued in 2019 were under the conventional category.